Eduardo Frei Ruiz-Tagle

 Eduardo Alfredo Juan Bernardo Frei Ruiz–Tagle ([eˈðwaɾðo alˈfɾeðo ˈxwam beɾˈnaɾðo ˈfɾej rwis ˈtaɣle]; born 24 June 1942) is a Chilean politician and civil engineer who served as president of Chile from 1994 to 2000.
 He was also a Senator, fulfilling the role of President of the Senate from 2006 to 2008.
 He attempted a comeback as the candidate of the ruling Concertación coalition for the 2009 presidential election, but was narrowly defeated.
 His father was Eduardo Frei Montalva, president of Chile from 1964 to 1970.

+His presidency was marked by a consolidation of Chile's transition to democracy albeit the indictment and arrest of Augusto Pinochet in his last year of government heated up national politics.
+Economically, he oversaw a period of rapid economic growth that was only temporarily stunted by the 1997 Asian financial crisis.

+In the 2020s he has taken political positions different from those of the Christian Democratic Party aligning more with the views of centrist and right-wing parties in the constitutional referendums of 2022 and 2023.

 Early life

 Frei was born in Santiago to Eduardo Frei Montalva and María Ruiz-Tagle Jiménez.
 He received all his schooling at the Luis Campino Institute.
 He then attended the University of Chile, where he graduated as a civil engineer, specializing in hydraulics.
 After graduation, he followed advanced courses in management in Italy.

 Political career

 Frei took his first steps in politics while at the university, where he was a student leader.
 In 1958, he joined the Christian Democrat party, and in 1964 participated actively in his father's successful presidential campaign.
 Between 1969 and 1988 he concentrated on his profession, as one of the partners of Sigdo Koppers S.A., the largest engineering company in Chile.

 In 1988 Frei founded and promoted the Comité Pro Elecciones Libres ("Committee for the promotion of free elections").
 In 1989, he was elected Senator for Santiago, obtaining the highest number of votes in the whole country.
 In the Senate, he presided over the Treasury and Budget Commission and was a member of the Housing Commission.